VidytBhudolia/astar_maze_solver/synopsis.md

 1. Solves the same maze using different heuristic functions
 2. Measures and compares execution time for each heuristic
 3. Identifies the fastest heuristic for pathfinding
-4. Visualizes the performance comparison using matplotlib
+4. Visualizes the performance comparison using:
+   - Interactive charts in the web interface
+   - Matplotlib for data analysis and reporting
+5. Displays the solution path for each heuristic
-5. Saves the visualization as an image file for future reference
+6. Saves visualization as image files for future reference

 This comparison helps identify which heuristic performs best under different maze configurations and sizes.

+## WEB INTERFACE
+The project includes a web-based interface that allows users to:

+1. Generate mazes of different sizes
+2. Visualize the generated maze with clear start and end points
+3. Solve the maze using multiple heuristic functions
+4. Compare the performance of different heuristics
+5. View the solution path for each heuristic
+6. See visualization of time comparisons through interactive charts
+7. Highlight the fastest solution path for quick identification

+The interface provides an intuitive way to interact with the maze solver and visualize results.

 ## EXPECTED OUTPUT OF THE PROJECT
 The expected output of this project is: